Notes on isocrystals: Restriction functors

 One can ask whether extendability of an $F$-isocrystal can be characterized on the level of curves (note that this question has no local model).
+Here is an example of such a statement.
+(It should be possible to remove the hypothesis on $k$ using Poonen's finite field Bertini theorem \cite{poonen} or related results.)

-Here is an example of such a statement. \begin{theorem}[Shiho] The following statements hold. \begin{enumerate} \item[(a)] An object of $\FIsoc(U,Y)$ extends to $\FIsoc(X,Y)$ if and only if for every curve $C \subseteq Y$, the pullback object in $\FIsoc(C \times_Y U, C)$ extends to $\FIsoc(C \times_U X, C)$. \item[(b)] An object of $\FIsoc^\dagger(U)$ lifts to $\FIsoc^\dagger(X)$ if and only if for every curve $C \subseteq X$, the pullback object in $\FIsoc^\dagger(C \times_X U)$ lifts to $\FIsoc^\dagger(C)$. \end{enumerate} \end{theorem} \begin{proof} We obtain (a) by applying \cite[Theorem~0.1]{shiho-cut-extend}.
-This immediately implies (b). \end{proof}
+\begin{theorem}[Shiho] The following statements hold. \begin{enumerate} \item[(a)] An object of $\FIsoc(U,Y)$ extends to $\FIsoc(X,Y)$ if and only if for every curve $C \subseteq Y$, the pullback object in $\FIsoc(C \times_Y U, C)$ extends to $\FIsoc(C \times_U X, C)$. \item[(b)] An object of $\FIsoc^\dagger(U)$ lifts to $\FIsoc^\dagger(X)$ if and only if for every curve $C \subseteq X$, the pullback object in $\FIsoc^\dagger(C \times_X U)$ lifts to $\FIsoc^\dagger(C)$. \end{enumerate} \end{theorem} \begin{proof} In the case where $k$ is uncountable, we obtain (a) by applying \cite[Theorem~0.1]{shiho-cut-extend} (see the proof of Theorem~\ref{T:cut by curves log}); this immediately implies (b).
+(This part of the argument applies even in the absence of a Frobenius structure.)
+In the general case, one may amend the argument as in the footnote to \cite[Lemma 2.4.13]{abe-companion}. \end{proof}

 It is reasonable to expect an analogue of Theorem~\ref{T:cut by curves} for extension from convergent to overconvergent isocrystals, but this is presently unknown.
 Somewhat weaker results have been obtained by \cite{shiho-cut-over}; for instance, one must assume that the underlying connection extends to a strict neighborhood. \begin{conj} An object of $\FIsoc(X)$ extends to $\FIsoc(X,Y)$ if and only if for every curve $C \subseteq Y$, the pullback object in $\FIsoc(C \times_Y X)$ extends to $\FIsoc(C \times_Y X, C)$.
 In particular, an object of $\FIsoc(X)$ extends to $\FIsoc^\dagger(X)$ if and only if for every curve $C \subseteq X$, the pullback object in $\FIsoc(C)$ extends to $\FIsoc^\dagger(C)$.
 (This holds for unit-root objects by Theorem~\ref{T:unit root1} and Theorem~\ref{T:unit root2}.) \end{conj}